Anesthesiology

 Is St. Joe’s an academic center or community hospital?

 St. Joseph’s University Medical Center is a major teaching hospital and tertiary care center with multiple residencies and fellowships in almost all major specialties.
 We sponsor our own residency programs.
-St. Joe’s is an affiliate of Rowan University School of Osteopathic Medicine, Hackensack/Meridian School of Medicine at Seton Hall University and St. George’s School of Medicine and has medical student rotators from several institutions.
+St. Joe’s is an affiliate of the Hackensack/Meridian School of Medicine, Rowan University School of Osteopathic Medicine, and St. George’s University School of Medicine and gets medical student rotators from many other institutions.
 St. Joe’s has all the specialized clinical services, academic experiences, top-notch teaching faculty and research opportunities expected at a university hospital but still retains a community hospital “feel” serving both Paterson and Northern New Jersey.

 What is the patient population like?